-Set sail aboard Vantage Travel's 5-star Ocean Explorer on this small ship cruise.
-This diverse itinerary is new for 2023 and gets you closer to the rich cultures and unique charms of three countries - Argentina, Uruguay, and Brazil - letting you savor the sights, sounds, and flavors of this beautiful continent.
+Set sail aboard Vantage Deluxe World Travel's 5-star Ocean Explorer on this small ship ocean cruise.
+This diverse, new-for-2023 itinerary gets you closer to the rich cultures and unique charms of three countries - Argentina, Uruguay, and Brazil - letting you savor the sights, sounds, and flavors of this beautiful continent.
 You’ll witness unparalleled wildlife in the Amazon, fall in love with the charm of Uruguay, immerse yourself in the history and traditions of Carnival, and visit iconic sites throughout your journey along the southeastern coastline of South America.

 Start in Buenos Aires, where you’ll enjoy a tantalizing UNESCO-designated private tango performance.
 You’ll go behind the scenes of Rio de Janeiro’s world-famous Carnival with an exclusive peek at the extravagant floats and a private samba lesson.
 Fish for exotic piranha in Santarem’s Lake Maica.
 And get swept away by the picturesque beauty of Ilhabela during a private sailing excursion as you sip on a caipirinha.
 From lush, dense jungle to modern, cosmopolitan cities, South America is a study in contrasts, and this is your moment to experience the conviviality and history of this famed region on a luxury small ship journey.

-With 17 included features and 13 Cultural Discoveries – including four UNESCO World Heritage experiences – this South America small ship cruise is sure to enchant and inspire you.
+With 17 included features and 10 Cultural Discoveries – including four UNESCO World Heritage experiences – this South America small ship cruise is sure to enchant and inspire you.
 You’ll also explore off the beaten path, thanks to the small size of Vantage Travel’s state-of-the-art Ocean Explorer.
 Guided by an expert Cruise Director, you’ll enjoy enlightening lectures onboard and immersive excursions ashore.
-While some ports may require tendering to and from the ship, the Ocean Explorer’s small size allows us to reach some of the world’s most exclusive ports that larger ships just can’t reach, with some tendering where you will be required to have the physical agility to maneuver getting on and off of tenders/Zodiac boats.
+Our ship’s small size also lets you navigate to exclusive ports larger ships can’t reach, with some tendering where you will be required to have the physical agility to maneuver getting on and off of tenders/Zodiac boats.

 Before your South American exploration, why not cross a few incredible natural wonders off your bucket list and add another country to your passport?
 Travel to spectacular Iguassu Falls National Park, a UNESCO World Heritage Site of 275 thundering falls on the border of Brazil and Argentina.
 Second in size only to Victoria Falls, this series of cataracts once prompted Eleanor Roosevelt to take pity on her country’s most famous falls, saying “Poor Niagara!” as she gazed upon mighty Iguassu.
 All the falls are impressive, but the most spectacular is the Devil’s Throat, the 2,300-foot-long spectacle that separates Argentina and Brazil.